radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 It is RECOMMENDED that systems follow the directions of {{RFC9257, Section 6}} for the use of external PSKs in TLS.
 That document provides extremely useful guidance on generating and using PSKs.

 Implementations MUST support PSKs of at least 32 octets in length, and SHOULD support PSKs of 64 octets or more.
 As the PSKs are generally hashed before being used in TLS, the useful entropy of a PSK is limited by the size of the hash output.
 This output may be 256, 384, or 512 bits in length.
-Never the less, it is good practice for implementations to allow entrty of PSKs of more than 64 octets, as the PSK may be in a form other than bare binary data.
+Never the less, it is good practice for implementations to allow entry of PSKs of more than 64 octets, as the PSK may be in a form other than bare binary data.
 Implementations which limit the PSK to a maximum of 64 octets are likely to use PSKs which have much less than 512 bits of entropy.
 That is, a PSK with high entropy may be expanded via some construct (e.g. base32 as in the example below) in order to make it easier for people to interact with.
 Where 512 bits of entropy are input to an encoding construct, the output may be larger than 64 octets.

 Implementations MUST require that PSKs be at least 16 octets in length, which SHOULD be derived from a source with at least 128 bits of entropy.
 That is, short PSKs MUST NOT be permitted to be used, and PSKs MUST be uniformly random.
 The strength of the PSK is not determined by the length of the PSK, but instead by the number of bits of entropy which it contains.
 People are not good at creating data with high entropy, so a source of cryptographically secure random numbers MUST be used.